Become A Traeger Ambassador

 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

-Start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 400 degrees F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
+Set the temperature to 400F and preheat, lid closed, for 10 to 15 minutes.

 Lightly dust the bottom of an 8-inch round cake pan with cornmeal and set aside.

 Combine the flour, sugar, soda, and salt in a large sifter and sift onto the wax paper.
 Carefully lift up the sides of the wax paper and tip the flour mixture back into the sifter.
 Re-sift into a large mixing bowl.

 Remove the bread from the baking pan and cool on a cooling rack.
 Just be-fore serving, cut the loaf in half and then slice each half into thin slices.